regen-network/regen-ledger/rfcs/001-ecosystem-serfice-credit-module.md

 #### Previous Work

-Prior to this RFC, initial specifications have been worked on in 2019 in the form of [an initial Go specification on github](https://github.com/regen-network/regen-ledger/pull/67/files#diff-68348df3fa3097a94a14436af03aab22).
+Prior to this RFC, initial specifications have been worked on in 2019 in the form of [an initial Go specification on github](https://github.com/regen-network/regen-ledger/pull/67/files#diff-68348df3fa3097a94a14436af03aab22) [2].

 #### Protobuf Definitions

-The corresponding protocol buffer definitions for the approach outlined in this RFC can be found [here](https://github.com/regen-network/regen-ledger/pull/102/files#diff-6fd37b2fd19e0fae88459fdc5025921f).
+The corresponding protocol buffer definitions for the approach outlined in this RFC were formalized in [regen-ledger#102](https://github.com/regen-network/regen-ledger/pull/102/files#diff-6fd37b2fd19e0fae88459fdc5025921f) [3].

 ## Definitions